MaggieLi1111/web-sprint-challenge-advanced-state-management/README.md

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
-Actions are objects contain an action type and associated data
+Actions are objects contain an action type and associated data.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?